 Antarctica Whale Watching

 The 'Classic Antarctic' route.
-This expedition cruise aboard the world's first Polar Class 6 delivers you to wondrous landscapes found in one of the harshest environments on Earth.
+This expedition cruise aboard the new Janssonius delivers you to wondrous landscapes found in one of the harshest environments on Earth.
 The great star-actors of Antarctica are the penguins and in total seven species could appear before your very own eyes.
 Travelling during

 March is also the optimum time to spot the behemoths of the seas, the mighty humpback whale.
 At just ten days in total, this expedition is ideally suited to travellers with limited time or those keen to see as many whales as possible.